zachcamara/silverpeak_ecv_bootstrap/README.md

 2. Add Silver Peak Edge Connect nodes to your EVE-NG lab
 - Change number of interfaces as desired (default is 4, auto-map supports up to 9)
 - Change console to 'vnc' (default is 'telnet')
-- Connect the first interface on each Edge Connect (e0) to be able to reach Orchestrator outside of EVE-NG (e.g. Management(Cloud0))
+- Connect the first interface on each Edge Connect (e0) to be able to reach Orchestrator
+    - Usually via Network object Management(Cloud0)

+3. Start the Edge Connects
 - Open the console to each Edge Connect to obtain it's IP address
+- Wait for the Edge Connects to power up and for the HTTP service to become responsive

 # Syntax

 Run the script and then enter each Edge Connect mgmt0 IP address to be bootstrapped.

+The script will check the following readiness indicators to allow an IP to be added:
-The script will check that the IP entered is a valid IP address and that it can currently ping the address.
+- The IP entered is a valid IP address
+- The IP can be reached by ping
+- Performing a GET request returns a valid expected string URI from the Edge Connect

 When entry is complete mark 'n' and then confirm 'y' to proceed with the confirmed IP's.